ldn-softdev/jtc/README.md

 # jtc - cli tool to extract, manipulate and transform source JSON

-jtc stand for: JSON test console, but it's a legacy name, don't get misleaded. jtc offers a powerful way to select one or multiple elements from source JSON and apply various actions on selected elements at once (wrap selected elment into a new JSON, filter in/out, update elements, insert new elemetns or remove them or swap around).
+jtc stand for: JSON test console, but it's a legacy name, don't get misleaded. jtc offers a powerful way to select one or multiple elements from a source JSON and apply various actions on the selected elements at once (wrap selected elments into a new JSON, filter in/out, update elements, insert new elemetns or remove them or swap around).

 #### Simple but efficient cli tool to manipulate JSON data